cytopia/pwncat/README.md

 | Compatability  | Use the traditional `netcat` as a client or server together with `pwncat` |

+## :closed_book: Documentation

+Documentation will evolve over time.

+* API docs can be found here: [pwncat.api.html](https://cytopia.github.io/pwncat/pwncat.api.html)
+* HTML man page can be found here: [pwncat.man.html](https://cytopia.github.io/pwncat/pwncat.man.html)
+* Raw man page can be found here: [pwncat.1](man/pwncat.1)

+## :bulb: Examples

+Find below some more detailed and advanced examples.

-## :dizzy: Upgrade your shell
+### :zap: Upgrade your shell to interactive

-> This is a general advice and not only works with `pwncat`, but with all common tools.
+> This is a universal advice and not only works with `pwncat`, but with all other common tools.

 When connected with a reverse or bind shell you'll notice that no interactive commands will work and hitting <kbd>Ctrl</kbd>+<kbd>c</kbd> will terminate your session.